 Canvas – Roof & Wall

-We use untreated 14oz natural cotton canvas for the roof and an 11oz for the wall as they are natural, breathable and doesn’t give off gasses and chemical smells like the PVC or plastic yurt covers you see in Campgrounds and State Parks.
+We use untreated 10oz natural cotton canvas for the roof and wall as they are natural, breathable and doesn’t give off gasses and chemical smells like the PVC or plastic yurt covers you see in Campgrounds and State Parks.

-Obviously the PVC is far more waterproof than the cotton canvas, but untreated canvas will resist water, but if allowed to sit wet or in damp conditions for longer periods mildew will start to form.
-The natural canvas can be treated to resist water, but we also offer Sunforger Marine Canvas which is water and mildew resistant canvas.
-We also stock fire retardant Sunforger canvas.
+Obviously the PVC is far more waterproof than the cotton canvas, but untreated canvas will resist water, but will shrink and if allowed to sit wet or in damp conditions, mildew will start to form.
+The natural canvas can be treated to resist water, but we also offer 10.1 Sunforger Marine Canvas which is treated for water and mildew resistance.
+We do not stock fire retardant Sunforger canvas as it is a known carcinogen.

 When buying a canvas from us, it is vitally important that the yurt is made to our specifications and plans, otherwise the canvas will be loose or ill-fitting.